crazyinter/RNN-VirSeeker/README.md

 Note: Before training, set the path to where the database is located.
 All labels should be encoded to one-hot labels.

 To make a prediction, users' own query contigs should be edited into a ".csv" file, where every line contains a single query contig.
 Through test.py, RNN-VirSeeker will give a set of scores to each query contig, higher of which represents its classification result.
+# Copyright and License Information
+Copyright (C) 2019 Jilin University

+Authors: Yan Miao, Fu Liu, Yun Liu

+This program is freely available as Python at https://github.com/jessieren/VirFinder.

+Commercial users should contact Dr. Sun at fsun@usc.edu, copyright at the University of Southern California.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.